cricehomelab/FastAPI/README.md

 - Query a list of  items in the TODO list.                => DONE
     - Currently able to query all TODO items for a user.  => DONE
     - Able to query by TODO items of a specific status    => DONE
-- Update items in the TODO list.                          => IN PROGRESS
+- Update items in the TODO list.                          => HOLD
-    - add detail to the item.                             => IN PROGRESS
+    - add detail to the item.                             => HOLD
     - change the status of an item.                       => DONE
 - Set due dates
     - Create reminders.
     - Find ways to remind.
 - Need to take an attempt at security.
     - Do this last.
+- Create a rough front end for testing                    => IN PROGRESS

 TODO list for a front end:
 - Create a front end for the app.